DasyatidPrime/android-cross-ghc/README.md

-This repository contains a build script intended to build a version of [GHC](https://www.haskell.org/ghc/) (the Glorious Glasgow Haskell Compilation System) that can compile executables compatible with an existing installation of the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html).
+This repository contains a build script intended to build a version of [GHC](https://www.haskell.org/ghc/) (the Glorious Glasgow Haskell Compilation System) capable of compiling executables compatible with an existing installation of the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html).